-- Spaced well apart along the river, Rekero's nine south-facing tents stand in cleared bush in the shade of thick forest, with views over the normally shallow waters of the Talek to the wooded banks on the far side and the plains of the Sekenani sector.
-Each of the tents is accessed by a private path leading from a main footpath cut through the bush to their rear.
+Spaced well apart along the river, Rekero's nine tents stand in cleared bush in the shade of thick forest, facing south over the Talek to the wooded banks on the far side.
+Each of the tents is accessed by a private path leading from a main footpath.

-- The front part of each tent forms a good-sized, fully screened vestibule, furnished with a day bed, a pair of canvas directors’ chairs and a card table.
+The front part of each tent forms a good-sized, fully screened vestibule, furnished with a day bed, a pair of canvas director's chairs and a card table.
 With the front screens open, guests can look out across the river.
-The main bedroom contains a large and comfortable double bed (with the option of twin beds), a chair and writing table with mirror, and a large storage trunk (which, however, does not lock).
+The main bedroom contains a large, comfortable double bed (with the option of twin beds), a chair and writing table with mirror, and a large storage trunk.
 The spacious bathroom is furnished with a double washstand with artisanal toiletries, a clothes chest and hanger rail, and a curtained-off, wood-floored shower area.

-- Tents 1 and 2 are an older style than tents 3–9.
-They are the closest to the main areas and serve as family tents, sleeping five (or six at a pinch).
+Tents #1 and #2 are the family tents and slightly older in style than tents #3 to #9.
+They are the closest to the main areas and sleep five (or six at a pinch).
+At present these family tents consist of two bedrooms with one shared bathroom.
+Rekero is working on a solution for this and is looking at constructing a family unit with two separate bathrooms however when we stayed here in 2019 there was no set date for completion.
 On request, any of the tents can be converted to a triple, with a maximum of three triples in at any one time.

-Because the camp is within the Maasai Mara National Reserve, game walks and night drives cannot be offered from Rekero, although both can be done at Rekero's sister camp Naboisho Camp, in the Mara Naboisho Conservancy, adjoining the national reserve.
-All-day game drives from Rekero can be offered in this conservancy (additional conservancy fees payable).
-Alternatively, some travellers who have four nights or more in the Mara region choose to split their time between Rekero and Naboisho.
+Because the camp is within the Maasai Mara National Reserve, walks and night drives cannot be offered from Rekero, although both can be done at Rekero's sister camps Naboisho Camp and Encounter Mara Camp in the nearby Mara Naboisho Conservancy.
+All-day game drives from Rekero can be offered in here (with additional fees payable).
+Some travellers who have four nights or more in the Mara region choose to split their time between Rekero and Naboisho or Encounter Mara.

-Other activities at Rekero include nature walks around the camp (free), village and school visits (US$30 per person) and, for children, bow-and-arrow making and practice.
+Other activities include free nature walks around the camp, village and school visits (US$30 per person) and, for children, bow-and-arrow making and practice.

-Directions: The flight from Nairobi’s Wilson Airport to Ol Kiombo airstrip takes about an hour, then it's a 20-minute drive through the reserve to Rekero.
-After rain, this route, which crosses the Olare Orok River, can be impassable, in which case Musiara airstrip is used, a 45-minute drive from Rekero (flights from Nairobi to Musiara also take about an hour).
+- The flight from Nairobi to Ol Kiombo airstrip takes about an hour, then it's a 30-minute drive through the reserve to Rekero.
+After rain, if this route is impassable, you can fly to Musiara airstrip, a 45-minute drive from Rekero.
+Flights from Nairobi to Musiara also take about an hour.